Presidio San Ignacio de Tubac: Mexican Period

 Following the independence of Mexico from Spain in 1821, the presidio was abandoned and the settlement was in ruins when settlers from the United States reached the Santa Cruz Valley in the late 1840s, no official garrison manned the fortress and it remained abandoned along with the settlement for most of the Mexican period.
 For a short while in 1846 during the Mexican–American War, Tubac was home to a large company of Mexican troops, over 200 men.
 The Mexicans had retreated from Fort Tucson just before the American Mormon Battalion captured it.
 After the war Tubac was abandoned until Americans traveling for the California Gold Rush decided to settle there instead.

+In 1852, John Russell Bartlett visited Tubac, writing:

 American Period

 Tubac officially became an American settlement in 1853 after the Gadsden Purchase.
 At this time Tubac was home to several dozen people and was a company town for the mining company of Charles D. Poston.
 The post was manned by a small team of militia and was attacked repeatedly by Apaches in the eighteenth century.
 The last attack was the Siege of Tubac in 1861.
 American militia and civilians were besieged in the fort until rescued by the Confederate States militia under Captain Granville H. Oury of Fort Tucson.
 Tubac was abandoned again after the siege but reoccupied by the United States Army during and after the American Civil War for several years.

 The main two original presidio buildings remained intact after the turn to the 20th century and are now tourist attractions.
 The presidio of Tubac was resettled in the 1880s and by the 1886 surrender of Geronimo, the Apache were no longer a threat to settlers in that part of Arizona.
 The fort was from that point not of military value in terms of strategic location.